glennsvel90/volume-by-mouse-and-autocorrect/README.md

 ## Volume Controls

-To decrease volume: Right-click the mouse, then immediately left-click, holding down the left buttons
+-To decrease volume: Right-click the mouse, then immediately left-click, holding down the left buttons

-To increase volume: Left-click the mouse, then immediately right-click, holding down the right buttons
+-To increase volume: Left-click the mouse, then immediately right-click, holding down the right buttons

 ## Video Speed Controller